fuyu-myk/snowflake-compiler/README.md

 `input code` -> [Lexical Analyser] -> [Syntax Analyser] -> [Semantic Analyser] -> [IR Lowering + optimisations] -> [x86_64 backend]

-* A C transpiler backend is used for this compiler for now
+* An iced_x86 backend will be used for now
 * The final goal will be to adopt an LLVM backend

 ## Current features